I’ve been creating therapist websites since 2006.

 DIY webpage builders like Squarespace revolutionized and democratized therapist web design.

-Popular Squarespace, Wix, and Weebly templates used bold colors, creative photography, interesting dividers, sharp lines, animated words, and sliders.
+Popular Squarespace, Wix, and Weebly templates used bold colors, creative photography, interesting dividers, sharp lines, explainer videos, animated words, and sliders.
 However, the ubiquitous nature of these easy to use systems quickly led to most therapist websites looking the same.

 Today, cutting-edge therapist websites use mindfulness principals to guide the look, feel, and user experience.
 They are created by artists and focus on minimalism.
 Popular design styles feature ample whitespace, shorter text blocks, bold CTAs, flowing lines, and illustrations.